nextlab-ai/docusaurus/docs/00_intro.md

 ## Portable

-netMeter is a handheld All-in-One Network Tester that provides field engineers with convenient portability for carrying it around.
+netMeter is a handheld all-in-One network tester that provides field engineers with convenient portability for carrying it around.

 ## Consistency and easy to use